teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 ## Searching for Goods and Services

-Now we're at a search box for the list of pre-approved "TEAS Plus" descriptions of goods and service.
+Now we're at a search box.
+This box lets us query the list list of pre-approved descriptions of goods and services.
 Describing your goods and services is tricky.
 If the description is too broad, it can void your trademark.
 If its too narrow you may have trouble stopping infringers.
+If you can’t find an accurate description of your goods in the list of pre-approved descriptions, you should end this "TEAS Plus" application and start over with a “TEAS” application.
+The TEAS application will allow you to describe your goods and services in your own words.

 <a href="/images/tm-app/6-search-goods-services.png"><img src="/images/tm-app/6-search-goods-services.png" class="big-image"></a>

 Before searching, try to identify the "class" of goods and services applicable to your trademark.
 We are talking about the “International Class” here.
-There is a separate US Classification system, but its essentially irrelevant.
-The trademark ["International Class"](http://www.uspto.gov/trademarks/notices/international.jsp) system tries to categorize all possible goods and services into 45 classes.
+The [“International Class"](http://www.uspto.gov/trademarks/notices/international.jsp) system tries to categorize all possible goods and services into 45 classes.
+There is a separate US Classification system, but its essentially irrelevant, even for a US trademark application.

 Rather than describe each of the classes, I’ll just touch on the classes that are most relevant to tech startups.